railsgirls-bne/railsgirls-bne.github.io/_posts/2015-11-15-sinatra-app.markdown

 end
 {% endhighlight %}

-Once done we need to create the new erb/html page
+Now we need to create the HTML page to allow our users to add a new idea.

-Navigate to the views -> ideas folder and create a new file called `new.erb`
+Navigate to the `views/ideas` folder and create a new file called `new.erb`.
+Add the following code:

 {% highlight sh %}
 <h1><%=@title %></h1>